- Feature Comparison

 Record Union Features

-Most of what Record Union provides is pretty standard: get your music on the main digital stores.
-It doesn’t do much else, but for first timers on a budget, they do this well.
+Most of what Record Union provides is pretty standard: get your music on the leading digital stores.
+It doesn’t do much else, but they do this well for first-timers on a budget.

 This feels kind of goofy, but they have some discounted services that they offer their customers.
 Personally, I don’t see a lot of value in them, but you may feel differently.